Google loses final EU court appeal against 2.4 billion euro fine in antitrust shopping case

 The commission's original decision in 2017 accused the Silicon Valley giant of unfairly directing visitors to its own Google Shopping service to the detriment of competitors.
 It was one of three multibillion-euro fines that the commission imposed on Google in the previous decade as Brussels started ramping up its crackdown on the tech industry.

+“We are disappointed with the decision of the Court, which relates to a very specific set of facts,” Google said in a brief statement.

-Google made changes to comply with the commission’s decision requiring it to treat competitors equally.
-The company started holding auctions for shopping search listings that it would bid for alongside other comparison shopping services.
+The company said it made changes in 2017 to comply with the commission’s decision requiring it to treat competitors equally.
+It started holding auctions for shopping search listings that it would bid for alongside other comparison shopping services.

+“Our approach has worked successfully for more than seven years, generating billions of clicks for more than 800 comparison shopping services,” Google said.

 At the same time, the company appealed the decision to the courts.
 But the EU General Court, the tribunal's lower section, rejected its challenge in 2021 and the Court of Justice’s adviser later recommended rejecting the appeal.